 Dedicated to preparing future leaders and innovators in the global design community, the interior design program at Indiana State University offers a dynamic and progressive curriculum supported by top-notch facilities, frequent field trips, an active professional advisory board, and a faculty of practicing designers and scholars.

 Featured in America's Top 150 Best Buys in Higher Education, Indiana State University has been praised by the Princeton Review for its "private school feel... welcoming student body, and reputation for tolerance."
 Home to approximately 13,500 students, its attractive residential campus borders downtown Terre Haute.
-The program itself is part of the Department of Built Environment in the College of Technology.
+The program itself is part of the Department of Built Environment in the Bailey College of Engineering and Technology.

 - To empower program graduates to become innovative, environmentally and socially conscious designers.

-- To be involved in the community and public engagement.
+- To be involved in the community and public engagement

 - To focus on the world of design and all its complexity in relation to its effect on people as well as their social interactions and behavior.